MuhammadRidha7/Shia-vs-Sunni/README.md

 `Jami' ul-Ahadith, by Suyuti, vol 13, page 312`

 **Allah (swt):** \
-Indeed, the supporters of Allah, they have nothing to fear, nor to grieve. \
+Indeed, the supporters of Allah, they have nothing to fear. \
 `Surah Yunus, verse 62`

 # How the "righteous Salaf" treated Uthman

-Uthman's corpse was rotting among trash for days and no one cared, on the 4th night, his cousin, Marwan ibn Hakam, and 11 others, none of which were from the sahaba, gathered to take him to a graveyard, but someone said: By Allah!
+Uthman's corpse was rotting among trash for days and no one cared, on the 4th night, his cousin, Marwan ibn Hakam, and 11 others, none of which were from the Sahaba, gathered to take him to a graveyard, but someone said: By Allah!
 If you bury him here, I will inform the people so that they would come and dig him up!
 So they took him to a Jewish graveyard, and he was buried there. \
 `Istee'ab, vol 3, page 80`

 Muawiya commanded the wall separating Baqi and that Jewish graveyard to be broken and to keep burying Muslims near him until his grave was connected to Baqi. \